 TB Alliance is dedicated to the discovery, development and delivery of better, faster-acting and affordable TB drugs that are available to those who need them.

-Dr. Francesca Conradie, principle investigator of Nix-TB
+Dr. Francesca Conradie, principal investigator of Nix-TB

 “Until very recently, people infected with highly drug-resistant TB had poor treatment options and a poor prognosis.
 This new regimen provides hope with 9 out of 10 patients being cured with this short, all-oral regimen."